CarineRey/caars/README.md

 See the [Tutorial](https://github.com/CarineRey/caars/wiki/Tutorial) for more usage.

-Warning, the container is in development, if you have any problem don't hesitate to contact me (carine.rey@ens-lyon.fr).
+If you have any problem don't hesitate to contact me (carine.rey@ens-lyon.org).

-## complete installation
+## Complete installation

 See [INSTALL.md](INSTALL.md) or [INSTALL-HPC.md](INSTALL-HPC.md).